Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/roadmap.md

 us if you wish to get involved in the implementation or influence the roadmap:

 -   Examples with new devices and end-nodes.
--   Integration of application and/or network server functionalities within the IoT Agent.
--   Interoperability with corporate LoRa networks.
 -   Inclusion of metadata provided by application servers in the payloads sent to the Context Broker (e.g., location, frequency, airtime, etc).
 -   Examples of deployment using Kubernetes.
--   Full support to NGSI-LD specification.